 So, I made Cleopatra Selene hate the Romans.
 That doesn’t mean I do.

 As I say in the beginning of Lily of the Nile in a note to my readers, the anti-Roman bias belongs to my heroine.
 I’m quite an admirer of ancient Romans, from whom we’ve inherited almost all our best and worst qualities.
-Sure, the Romans had gladiator games.
+The Romans had gladiator games.
 They kept slaves.
 They were a colonial power who conquered the lands around them and stole their wealth.
 They practiced infanticide and had very creative ways of executing prisoners.

 But the Romans also had a genius for organization and order; with the Romans came roads, water, concrete that hardened under water, magnificent architecture, and law.
 In fact, even though they are primarily known for the excesses of mad emperors–the Romans believed in, and often achieved, good governance.
 To someone like me, whose primary focus of study in school was Government, that’s reason enough to admire them.